astridx/meinblog/content/posts/joomla/5das-m-im-mvc-model.en.md

 It is problematic to combine these three elements in one class.
 Especially for larger projects.
 Joomla uses the [Model-View-Controller-Concept (MVC)](https://en.wikipedia.org/wiki/Model_View_Controller)[^en.wikipedia.org/wiki/model_view_controller].
 In this tutorial part, we add a Model to the frontend.
 The Model object is responsible for the data and its processing.<!-- \index{Model-View-Controller} -->

-> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t3...t4)[^github.com/astridx/boilerplate/compare/t3...t4] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t3...t4)[^github.com/astridx/boilerplate/compare/t3...t4] and copy these changes into your development version.

 ## Step by step